-- tion of the period with SST of at least 17 °C (DDSST17) has increased from 29 days in 1982 to about 56 days in 2014, i.e. almost doubled.
+by 32 days (Fig. 5b).
+Similarly, the duration of the period with SST of at least 17 °C (DDSST17) has increased from 29 days in 1982 to about 56 days in 2014 - i.e., almost doubled.
 These are drastic changes in the phenology of an important driver of ecosystem processes.
-In contrast, the timing and the duration of the period with the highest SST (~ 22 °C) has not changed significantly.
-It is important to note that while a significant increase in the mean summertime SST - is evident in the Baltic Sea (Belkin, 2009), this increase is rather small compared to the annual range of SST, from about 0°C in the winter to about 22°C in the summer.
-The phenology of the changes gives a more detailed and ecologically highly relevant picture that complements general increase in the mean SST.
+In contrast, the timing and the duration of the period with the highest SST ($\sim 22 °C$) has not changed significantly.
+It is important to note that while a significant increase in the mean summertime SST is evident in the Baltic Sea (Belkin, 2009), this increase is rather small compared to the annual range of SST, from about 0 °C in the winter to about 22 °C in the summer.
+The phenology of the changes gives a more detailed and ecologically highly relevant picture that complements the general increase in mean SST.